 Tell us about yourself, where you’re from and what you studied in college

-How did you find out about the grad programme?
+What attracted you to the grad programme?

 What is the graduate programme like?